-New Drug Approval.
-The results of the clinical trials are submitted to the FDA as part of a new drug application, or NDA.
-Following the completion of Phase III studies, assuming the sponsor of a potential product in the United States believes it has sufficient information to support the safety and effectiveness of its product, the sponsor will generally submit an NDA to the FDA requesting that the product be approved for marketing.
+Biological License Application.
+The results of the clinical trials for a biological product are submitted to the FDA as part of a BLA.
+Following the completion of Phase III studies, assuming the sponsor of a potential product in the United States believes it has sufficient information to support the safety and effectiveness of its product, the sponsor will generally submit a BLA to the FDA requesting that the product be approved for marketing.
 The application is a comprehensive, multi-volume filing that includes the results of all clinical studies, information about the drug's composition, and the sponsor's plans for producing, packaging and labeling the product.
 The FDA's review of an application can take a few months to many years, with the average review lasting 18 months.
 Once approved, drugs and other products may be marketed in the United States, subject to any conditions imposed by the FDA.
+Approval of a BLA provides 12 years of exclusivity in the U.S. market.